 This post is is definitely the most popular of our annual recap posts.
 And by that I mean, you guys let us know now and all year long how much you look forward to seeing all our Behind the Scenes (BTS) photos – particularly the ones of Dave running in and out of our veil and night shot, haha!

 All of that being said, I am always so nervous and apprehensive about posting these, despite the fact that it is actually pretty fun (and funny) to put together.
 I tend not to think about my posture or anything along those lines when I am shooting, so sit back and prepare yourself for some super unflattering images.
 So, similar to last year, here’s what you can expect in these photos:

 - really bad posture (including, but not limited to, hunched shoulders);

 - shots of the back of my head (and my teeny, tiny pony tail);

 - A few low quality phone photos;

 - Dress fluffing;

-- of course, Dave (and Stephanie!) the light testing subject.
+- of course, Dave and Stephanie the light testing subjects.